 - Continuous study and review of the association's activities.

-RUSA's Vision and Values
+RUSA's Purpose, Values, Vision and Operating Principles

 Every three years, the RUSA Board of Directors develops a strategic plan.
 The current strategic plan may be found here.

 RUSA's Statement on Access